trewknowledge/GDPR/README.txt

 *   Right to be forgotten

-== Privacy Policy and Terms of Service update detection == If the site owner updates the privacy policy or terms of service page content, all users will be notified on login and asked to review the new policies and provide their consent again.
+== Privacy Policy and Terms of Service update detection ==

+If the data processor updates the privacy policy or terms of service page content, all users will be notified when they attempt to login and are asked to review the new policies and provide their consent again.

 == Requests Table ==

-1. Here the owner can review or add a user to be reviewed.
+1. Here the data processor can search for a user to be reviewed.
-1. If the user has content published on the site of any post type or comments, he will be added to this table.
+1. If the user has content published on the site for any post type or comments, they will be added to this table.
-1. His content can then be reassigned to another user or deleted.
+1. The users content can be reassigned to another user or deleted.
-1. His comments can also be anonymized.
+1. The user's comments can be anonymized.

 == Audit Log ==

 1. Everything the user does regarding their privacy preferences and consents gets encrypted and logged in the database.
-1. Data breach notifications are also logged to all users.
+1. Data breach notifications are also logged for all users.
 1. Using the user's email, we can retrieve this information and display it.
 1. If the user has been removed from the site, this encrypted log is deleted from the database and saved as an encrypted file inside the plugin folder.
-1. If in the future, this users makes a complaint, you need his email and a 6 digit token that he got with his deletion email.
+1. If in the future this user makes a complaint, you need his email and a 6 digit token that he got with his deletion email.
 That will decrypt the file and display the data.

 == Right to access ==

 1. The user can place a request to download their data.
-They can do this on their wp profile page or on a custom profile page with a shortcode.
+They can do this on their WordPress profile page or on a custom profile page with a shortcode. [gdpr-right-to-access]
-1. After requesting his data, we generate an xml file and it gets downloaded.
+1. After requesting their data, the plugin generates an XML file and it gets downloaded.
-1. There is also a email lookup on the backend so the site owner can get it to his user if the user lost access to his account or isn't tech savvy. ( This method should not be used without the user confirming that they are who they say ).
+1. If a user has lost access to their account or is requesting their information, the data processor can search for their email and download the data.
+The data processor should first verify that the user is indeed who they say they are.

 == Data Breach notification ==

 1. It's possible to notify everyone of a data breach.
-1. The owner need to fill out some information for his records.
+1. The data processor needs to fill out some information for his records:
     *   Nature of the personal data breach
     *   Name and contact details of the data protection officer
     *   Likely consequences of the personal data breach
-    *   Measures taken or proposed to be taken
+    *   Measures taken or proposed to be taken to prevent another data breach
-1. A confirmation email is sent to the requesting user to confirm that they in fact wish to notify people of a data breach.
+1. A confirmation email is sent to the data processor to confirm that they, in fact, wish to notify users of the data breach.
+1. After the data processor confirms they want to notify users of the data breach, the data processor gets another email with a simple list of user emails.
+They can then put that into an emailing service and notify the users.
 1. The data breach event and information provided are logged to all users audit logs.
-1. After confirming the email, the owner gets another email with a simple list of user emails.
-He can then put that into a mailing service and notify his users.

 == Right to be forgotten ==

-1. The user can request that his data be removed from the site
+1. The user can request that their data be removed from the site
 1. A confirmation by email needs to happen.
-1. After confirmation, we analyze that user data.
-If he have any posts or comments on the site, he goes to the Requests Table, otherwise he is removed form the site and his data deleted.
+1. After confirmation, the data processor can analyze that user data.
+If the user has any posts or comments on the site, the data processor goes to the Requests Table to take action, otherwise, the user is removed from the site and their data deleted.

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Fill out all sections of the settings page.

 == Frequently Asked Questions ==

-= What is GDPR? =

-An answer to that question.

 = When is the GDPR coming into effect? =

-It will be in force May 2018.
+GDPR will be enforced on May 25, 2018.

 = Who does the GDPR affect? =

-The GDPR not only applies to organisations located within the EU but it will also apply to organisations located outside of the EU if they offer goods or services to, or monitor the behaviour of, EU data subjects.
+GDPR not only applies to organisations located within the EU but it will also apply to organisations located outside of the EU if they offer goods or services to, or monitor the behaviour of, EU data subjects.
 It applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.

 = What are the penalties for non-compliance? =